 - Mt.
 Van Hoevenberg – Bobsled like a boss on the continent’s longest mountain coaster, The Cliffside Coaster and enjoy one of the unique things to do in Lake Placid.
-Or, use one of the areas world-renowned cross country ski trails to uncover the awe-inspiring natural beauty of the Adirondacks.
+Or, use one of the area’s world-renowned cross-country ski trails to uncover the awe-inspiring natural beauty of the Adirondacks.
 Afterward, relax with a drink inside The Mountain Pass Lodge as you enjoy all that Mt.
 Van Hoevenberg has to offer.

 Pro Tip: If you really want to experience all of the best things to do in Lake Placid, NY, and are a huge fan of the Olympics, then consider getting the Lake Placid Olympic Sites Passport.